 If Google Slides has inherited the Web 1.0 legacy of PowerPoint, it is Mentimeter that is doing something new and pioneering the presentation tool of Web 2.0, where the speaker is no longer the sole focus and emphasis is instead placed on audience participation.
-Interaction, engagement, and inclusion are no longer an occasional novelty but are becoming an expectation in increasingly varied aspects of our daily lives… and presentations and meetings are the latest addition to that list.
-Combining easy-to-use and attractive design, a familiar and user-friendly interface, and the added “wow” factor of audience engagement; Mentimeter is the choice for presenters who want to go the extra mile and create the presentations of tomorrow, today.
+To help you get started we even have a series of free professionally designed presentation templates.

-The accessibility of a web-based tool (it is free) and Slides’ collaboration capabilities means that it is a very popular choice for a variety of users.
-Some drawbacks include that Slides is designed to work like traditional presentation slide decks, that give great support for speakers, but give little consideration to the audience and their voice.
+The accessibility of a web-based tool (it is free) and Slides’ collaboration capabilities mean that it is a very popular choice for a variety of users.
+Some drawbacks include that Google Slides is designed to work like traditional presentation slide decks, which give great support for speakers, but give little consideration to the audience and their voice.

 The most obvious downside to Keynote is that it is not accessible to everyone, only Apple users, and not being web-based means that using it across devices and in collaboration with others is a challenge.
-As with Slides, Keynote is built for one directional communication that allows little room for structured audience interaction.
+As with Slides, Keynote is built for one-directional communication that allows little room for structured audience interaction.

-Prezi, like Google Slides, is a web-based presentation tool that means it retains an element of accessibility that is lost with Keynote.
+Prezi, like Google Slides, is a web-based presentation tool which means it retains an element of accessibility that is lost with Keynote.
 Prezi’s great strength is animation.
 It is not a platform for the creatively faint-hearted.
 But, if you have the vision and the skills, it is possible to produce visually stunning presentations that will “wow” your audience much more than a standard PowerPoint presentation.

 The downside with Prezi is the need for a high degree of technical skill to create a very good set of slides.
 Being web-based allows for collaboration, but attempting to do this with less technically capable colleagues can be tricky due to the complexity of creating visuals from scratch.
 Prezi also does not allow for audience contributions or engagement.

 If it’s pre-designed templates you’re looking for, Canva is the presentation tool for you.
 Most presentation tools, including PowerPoint, now offer templates and design shortcuts to get you started with a good-looking set of slides.
-Canva takes this feature to the next level thanks to design templates for seemingly every purpose and theme.
-This should definitely be a contender for presenters who have the expertise or the time to design their ideal slide deck.
+Canva takes this feature to the next level thanks to designed templates for seemingly every purpose and theme.
+This should be a contender for presenters who have the expertise or the time to design their ideal slide deck.

 Beautiful.ai works on a “freemium” model, where you can access limited functionality for free, but to get the most out of the tool, you need to pay a subscription.

 The familiarity of the user interface, ease of collaboration, level of design skill required, whether you want to engage your audience, and of course cost are all factors worth considering when making your choice.
 But finding the option that strikes a pleasing balance between all these qualities is probably the ultimate aim.